Provost’s Ethics Colloquium

-As part of the CSU Ethics Colloquium, Prof. Martha Nussbaum will present two talks on Nov.
+As part of the Provost’s Ethics Colloquium, Prof. Martha Nussbaum presented two talks on Nov.
 10th : Aging, Stigma and Disgust at 2:00 p.m. and Anger, Powerlessness and the Politics of Blame at 5:00 p.m.
-Both talks will be presented in the Lory Student Center Theater.

 Martha C. Nussbaum is the Ernst Freund Distinguished Service Professor of Law and Ethics, appointed in the Law School and Philosophy Department, at the University of Chicago.
 She was named the 2017 Jefferson Lecturer in Humanities and a 2016 Kyoto Prize Laureate in Arts and Philosophy.
 She received her bachelor’s degree from New York University and her master’s and Ph.D. from Harvard, and has taught at Harvard, Brown, and Oxford universities.
 Please click here for a CSU Source story about Prof. Nussbaum’s visit: Nussbaum Source story.